guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Dataset

 The dataset used in this project contains real-world data science job postings from 2023.
-It was provided by the creator of the YouTube course and is available via this link: https://huggingface.co/datasets/lukebarousse/data_jobs
+It was provided by the creator of the YouTube course and is available in the Resources folder of this repository.

 ### ETL